-Fiscal Year Survey Description 2010 Large trees suitable as Blakiston's ¬fish owl habitat 2011 Bird species habitat 2012 Nesting survey focusing on white-tailed eagles and Steller's sea eagles, and an audio survey of nocturnal bird species 2013 Mammals and Blakiston's ¬fish owl habitat 2014 Geographic activity scope of the Blakiston's -fish owl 2015- Blakiston's ¬fish owl habitat, other bird species habitat preserving Blakiston's fish owl habitat in company-owned forests located in the Kushiro region of Hokkaido.
-After collaborative surveys conducted in an atmosphere of mutual trust, we have clearly documented standards for methods and timing for continuing lumber production, while also protecting habitat and breeding activity, without establishing protected areas.
+Fiscal Year Survey Description 2010 Large trees suitable as Blakiston's fish owl habitat 2011 Bird species habitat 2012 Nesting survey focusing on white-tailed eagles and Steller's sea eagles, and an audio survey of nocturnal bird species 2013 Mammals and Blakiston's fish owl habitat 2014 Geographic activity scope of the Blakiston's fish owl 2015- Blakiston's fish owl habitat, other bird species habitat now found mainly in the eastern parts of Hokkaido, with confirmed numbers of around 160, making up 70 braces.
+Blakiston's fish owl was identified as a national protected species in 1971, and placed on the Red List protected species in 1971, (Photo courtesy of the Wild Bird and placed on the Red List Society of Japan) of critically endangered species by Japan's Ministry of the Environment.